Skip to main content

 Separator toilets

-If you're considering getting a separator/compost toilet for your boat, please only do so if you have the ability to completely compost the solid waste from your toilet yourself or have access to somewhere that will do this for you.
+These are also known as waterless or compost toilets.
+If you're considering getting one for your boat, please only do so if you have the ability to completely compost the solid waste from your toilet yourself, or have access to somewhere that will do this for you.

-If you don't have the ability to do this, then getting a composting/separator toilet is not the best solution for you.
-Pump out and elsan facilities are available across our network that boats with tanks or cassette toilets can use instead.
+If you don't have the ability to do this, then getting a separator/compost toilet is not the best solution for you.
+Pump out and Elsan facilities are available across our network that boats with tanks or cassette toilets can use instead.

-If you currently have a separator/compost toilet on your boat and are not able to completely compost the solid waste from your toilet yourself or have access to somewhere that will do it for you, then the alternative disposal method of bagging and binning it is not an environmentally sustainable way to deal with this waste.
-Bagged solid waste disposed of in bins can also lead to cross contamination of other content, which otherwise is sorted and mostly recycled, and can require that the whole content of the bin needing to be disposed of in landfill.
+If you currently have a separator/compost toilet on your boat and are not able to completely compost the solid waste from your toilet yourself and you don't have access to somewhere that will do it for you, then the alternative disposal method of bagging and binning it is not an environmentally sustainable way to deal with this waste.
+Bagged solid waste disposed of in bins can lead to cross contamination of other content, which otherwise is sorted and mostly recycled, and can mean that the entire contents of the bin need to be disposed of in landfill.
 Sending waste to landfill adds costs as landfill taxes are charged.

 photo of a location on the canals